agcodes0315/agcodes0315/README.md

 ## About Me

-I am a final-year B.Tech student in Computer and Communication Engineering at **Manipal University Jaipur**, with hands-on experience across **software engineering, applied AI, cloud-ready systems, cybersecurity, and intelligent automation**.
+I am a final-year B.Tech student in Computer and Communication Engineering at **Manipal University Jaipur**, with hands-on experience across **Full-Stack development, applied AI, cloud-ready systems, cybersecurity, and intelligent automation**.

 - Platform Development, Integration and Cloud Management Services Intern at **Deloitte India**
 - Former Machine Learning Intern at **DRDO, Bengaluru**